arlofonseca/fivem-parking/README.md

 - An extra interface that presents a list of all owned vehicles currently impounded (identical to the interface shown when configured to a static location).
 This command operates exclusively when `shared.impound.static` is set to `false`.
 If you opt to set `shared.impound.static` as `false`, selecting a vehicle from this list will cause it to spawn at the location where you executed `/v buy`, rather than the general location of the vehicle impound (the vector4 defined at `shared.impound.location`).

+#### `/v stats` _(alias: `/vs`)_

+- This feature provides an extensive overview of the current vehicle specifications, encompassing its class, transmission level, braking system, suspension setup, turbo configuration, and other relevant details, allowing for a comprehensive understanding of the vehicle capabilities and components.

 #### `/impound`

 - This command is restricted to certain job roles and is used for moving vehicles to the impound lot, where they are placed in the 'impound' state.
 You can modify `shared.impound.command` to adjust this command according to your requirements.